ballardtj/ballardtj.github.io/_pages/consulting.md

 Building on over a decade of academic research in decision-making, motivation, fatigue, and stress, I offer specialized consulting services that translate complex data into actionable insights.
-My unique value lies not only in understanding human behavior in work environments but also in my expertise in advanced quantitative methods.
+My unique value lies not only in understanding human behavior in work environments but also in my expertise in advanced analytic methods.
 This dual focus allows me to provide tailored, data-driven solutions that improve workforce health, safety, and performance.

 With a PhD from the University of Western Australia and nearly a decade of experience at the